-97 The following prerequisites apply to all graduate programs in the Division of Graduate Studies in the School of Education except for the Master of Arts in Teaching degree: (1) a bachelor's degree from a recognized college or university which includes 70 semester hours of liberal arts, including nine semester hours of education and/or psychology courses (beyond General Psychology), which must include Ps 201 Educational Psychology and (2) a 2.5 grade point average based on a four-point scale.
+The following prerequisites apply to all graduate programs in the Division of Graduate Studies in the School of Education except for the Master of Arts in Teaching degree: (1) a bachelor's degree from a recognized college or university which includes 70 semester hours of liberal arts, including nine semester hours of education and/or psychology courses (beyond General Psychology), which must include Ps 201 Educational Psychology and (2) a 2.5 grade point average based on a four-point scale.
 Prerequisites for the various Master of Arts in Teaching degrees are listed following the description of their programs in the following pages.
 Prerequisites vary by major.
-All students pursuing the Master of Education degrees who have not previously taken Introduction to Exceptional Learners, or the equivalent, must include Ps 505 in their graduate program.
+All students pursuing the Master of Education degrees who have not previously taken Introduction to Exceptional Learners, or the equivalent, must take Ps 305 as a deficiency requirement.
 Additional prerequisites apply to the various degree programs offered and are detailed below.
 Undergraduate degrees earned primarily by correspondence or external studies are not recognized as a basis for graduate studies in the School of Education.
 Deficiencies either in general academic background or in the field of concentration must be removed before the student can become a candidate for an advanced degree.
 Students with 13 or more hours of deficiencies may be accepted as a postgraduate special student making up deficiencies.
 After deficiencies have been reduced to 12 or fewer hours, students will be reevaluated for graduate consideration.

-Prerequisites for the Master of Science degree in Educational Leadership, Biblical Counseling, and Personnel Services include nine semester hours of education and/or psychology.
+Prerequisites for the Master of Science degree in Educational Leadership, Biblical Counseling, and Personnel Services include nine semester hours of education and/or psychology (including Ps 201 Educational Psychology).
 In addition, students applying for the Master of Science degree in Biblical Counseling must have an undergraduate major in Bible, Counseling, or Education or the equivalent.
 An equivalent program is interpreted to mean a minimum of 30 semester hours in Bible, education and/or psychology, with a minimum of 18 hours in one field.

 The Master of Education degree in Elementary Education requires 18 semester hours in education and/or psychology at the undergraduate level.
-The Master of Education degree in Special Education requires an undergraduate degree in Early Childhood Education, Elementary Education, Special Education, or Secondary Education or 18 semester hours of education and/or psychology course work.
 The Master of Education degree in Secondary Education requires a minimum of 18 hours of course work in a secondary level teaching field.
 The Master of Education degrees in the specific teaching areas require 18 semester hours of appropriate course work in the teaching area of their specialization.

 Master programs may be completed in residence within one or two years.
 The School of Education provides unique scheduling for those involved in full-time Christian ministry.
-Students may complete their work during the June and July two- and four-week summer sessions or through special block scheduling that meet only once a week offered both first and second semester each year.
+Students may complete their work during the June and July two- and four-week summer sessions or through special block scheduling that meet during the evenings once a week offered both first and second semester each year.
+Students may also take courses offered through Extended Education.